 Below is a holster cant chart displaying what your holster might look like depending on the type of holster you have.
 It’s worth noting that I have never seen any adjustable holster with labeled cant angles.
 Therefore, I’ve only shown a few of the possible options between -30 and +30 degree cant.

 What’s The Best Angle?

 We’ve covered most of the basics about cant, and now you’re wondering how you should setup your holster.
 Finding the best holster cant will depend on your carry position.
-Determining the ideal cant angle comes down to what feels most natural when drawing your weapon.
+Determining the ideal cant angle comes down to what feels most natural and still safe when drawing your pistol.
 Usually, it’s easiest to draw from a canted holster where your wrist remains most neutral (i.e. not torqued in any one direction).

-Finding the right cant angle will likely take multiple trips to the range, especially if you have different holsters for different guns.
+Finding the right cant angle will likely take some time drawing an unloaded handgun and multiple trips to the range, especially if you have different holsters for different guns.
 Should you change your shooting approach, you’ll need to re-evaluate what is the best holster cant.

 Holster Position & Cant Angle

 Your body naturally moves in certain patterns.
 Even if two people carry their concealed handgun in the same holster position, when they draw their handgun, their bodies move in different ways.
 Thus determining the exact holster angle depends largely on the individual.

 However, there are general guidelines for concealed carry holster position.
 Below are generalizations and are not meant to be hard and fast rules.
 Experimenting on the range will help you find the ideal cant for your holster.

 Carrying on your hip is a common practice for many in the concealed carry community.
 Generally, a positive or neutral cant allows for easy concealment without impeding the draw when a holster is worn on the hip.
 A negative cant angle could result in the handgun snagging on clothing when being drawn from concealment.